kisnaa1920/metasploit/Readme.md

 | 5900 | vnc     | VNC (protocol 3.3) |
 | 6000 | X11     | (access denied) |

-### Why Is This Important?
+### Why Is This Important:
-The purpose of this scan was to find out exactly what services are running on the target and their exact versions.
+- The purpose of this scan was to find out exactly what services are running on the target and their exact versions.
 Version numbers are critical — they're what let you match a service to a known, publicly documented vulnerability.
 Without this step, I wouldn't have known that vsftpd